thomasgtaylor/how.wtf/content/post/2021-12-11-how-to-split-a-string-in-bash.md

 ---
-title: How to split a string in Bash
-date: 2021-12-11T2:30:00-05:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2021-12-11 02:30:00-05:00
 description: How do I split a string in bash based on a delimiter?
-categories:
-- Programming
 tags:
-- Bash
+- bash
+title: How to split a string in Bash
 ---

 Splitting a string in `bash` is easy with the help of the [internal field separator][1] (`IFS`).